dev-pods/ai-in-actions/README.md

 ## Welcome

-- **Who is this for**: Developers with intermediate GitHub Actions experience who want to incorporate AI capabilities into their workflows
+- **Who is this for**: Developers new to AI integration who want to learn how to incorporate AI capabilities into their GitHub Actions workflows
-- **What you'll learn**: How to use GitHub Models service to add AI inference to GitHub Actions workflows, create dynamic AI-powered automation, and combine AI with other GitHub Actions
+- **What you'll learn**: How to use GitHub Models service to add AI inference to your workflows, pass dynamic data to AI prompts, and combine AI actions with other GitHub Actions
-- **What you'll build**: GitHub Actions workflows that use AI models to perform intelligent tasks, including an automated issue analysis system that provides intelligent feedback and triage suggestions
+- **What you'll build**: A basic AI question-answering workflow and an automated issue analysis system that comments on new issues
 - **Prerequisites**: [Hello GitHub Actions](https://github.com/skills-dev/hello-github-actions) exercise
-- **How long**: This exercise takes less than 1 hour to complete.
+- **How long**: This exercise takes less than 30 minutes to complete.

 In this exercise, you will: